 Young adolescence is a developmental stage where the habits and values that will characterize one’s entire adult life are being formed.
 This stage is, as Montessori says, the birth of the adult into society.

 In order to become intellectually curious and self-reliant Middle School students must develop a strong academic foundation and critical thinking skills.
 The academic program is a classical liberal arts curriculum, adapted to the modern world, which emphasizes in – depth study within the daily context of Montessori tenets and values.

-Maria Montessori’s model for middle school education during early adolescent years (12-15 years old) emphasizes the need for meaningful work and social relationships in a land-based program to supplement, and often provide the basis of, an academic program.
-These components of the curriculum require a set of experiences that challenge students to grow in a relatively safe environment.
+Maria Montessori’s model for middle school education during early adolescent years (12-15) emphasizes the need for meaningful work and social relationships in a land-based program to supplement, and often provide the basis of, an academic program.
+These components of the curriculum require a set of experiences that challenge students to grow in a safe environment.